based on 7 nights

 for 7 nights, based on 2 people sharing a Studio Suite on a bed & breakfast basis, including private road transfers.

 In the mesmerising Blue Mountains just 40 minutes drive high above the capital Kingston

 Enjoy an aged rum at the bar in the evening, sit by the fire and take in the elegance of this mountain retreat

 Just twelve hand crafted Georgian cottages, all different in style with fabulous balconies and terraces overlooking the rolling mountains

 Visit coffee plantations, hike with a local rasta to waterfalls or simply sit back and take in the views

-Ideal twin center with a Jamaican beach stay
+Ideal twin centre with a Jamaican beach stay

 Bob Marley convalesced here after being shot in 1976